rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>Input data tensor from the previous operator; dimensions for image case are (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and the width of the data.</dd>
+<dd>The input data tensor from the previous operator.
+The dimensions for images are (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and the width of the data.</dd>
 <dt><tt>rois</tt> : T</dt>
-<dd>RoIs (Regions of Interest) to pool over.
-Should be a 2-D tensor of shape (num_rois, 5) given as [[batch_id, x1, y1, x2, y2], ...].</dd>
+<dd>The RoI to pool over.
+This should be a 2-D tensor of shape (num_rois, 5) given as [[batch_id, x1, y1, x2, y2], ...].</dd>
 </dl>

 #### Outputs